 Traditions and practice

 With spring on the horizon now is a good time to purify and cleanse in order to invite inspiration.
 This includes your home and yourself.
-This could include a ritual bath, smudging and spring cleaning to clear away all the cobwebs (physical and spiritual) that can gather in the dark of winter.
+This could include a ritual bath, smoke cleansing and spring cleaning to clear away all the cobwebs (physical and spiritual) that can gather in the dark of winter.

 One of my favourite rituals is to welcome Brigid in to bless your home and endeavours:

 Begin by cleaning your home and self as if you were expecting an important guest.
-You may wish to decorate with flowers however I wouldn’t suggest going and picking much of what little there is.
+You may wish to decorate with flowers.
+However, I wouldn’t suggest going and picking much of what little there is.

 Place an offering on your hearth or in your kitchen for Brigid, dairy and simple breads are traditional.
 Open your front door and invite the bride in, you may wish to formally invite her out loud, asking for her blessing.